LIVING WILL, MEDICAL DIRECTIVE, HEALTH CARE DIRECTIVE, ADVANCE DIRECTIVE FOR MUSLIMS, OR ADVANCE CARE PLANNING

 What are the Islamic implications of creating a Muslim Living Will?

 The field of Islamic Bioethics (and Medical Bioethics in general) is vast and still developing.
-The Islamic Bioethics plays a significant role in deciding Living Will preferences.
+Islamic Bioethics plays a significant role in deciding Living Will preferences.
 However, it does not stop you from creating Living Will because you can always change your preferences as long as you are mentally capable.
-Islamic bioethics is an essential subject from the Islamic faith perspective, and we suggest you should learn about your rights to choose what you wish about medical End-of-life preferences, including withholding treatments in unconscious coma-likesituations, organ donations, organ transplantations, and more.
+There is also Islamic jurisprudence (Usul-al-fiqh) opinion that differs.
+Islamic bioethics is an essential subject from the Islamic faith perspective, and we suggest you should learn about your rights to choose what you wish about medical End-of-life preferences, including withholding treatments in unconscious coma-like situations, organ donations, organ transplantations, and more.
 Wassiyyah offers blog articles to learn more about Islamic bioethics under Premium membership.

 Should I create Living Will or not?